alexocode/talks/social/you-know-nothing/you-know-nothing.md

 # respect

 ^
-Can be a colleague, blogger, etc.
+Can be a colleague, blogger, youtuber, etc.
-Should have something to do with tech

 ^
 Ask yourself: What exactly do you respect about him?